Issyanofsky/rick_and_morty/README.md

               https://github.com/Issyanofsky/rick_and_morty

-  created a Github Actions Runner file (.github/workflows/k8s-deploy-and-test.yml) that build a kubernetes cluster that deploy the rick & morty app and test if it works. it trigered on pull or push request that done in the folder /yamls (on the main branch). it has those steps on a ubuntu (latest) image:
+  created a Github Actions Runner file ([Runner file](https://github.com/Issyanofsky/rick_and_morty/blob/main/.github/workflows/k8s-deploy-and-test.yml)) that build a kubernetes cluster that deploy the rick & morty app and test if it works. it trigered on pull or push request that done in the folder /yamls (on the main branch). it has those steps on a ubuntu (latest) image: